Average Student Loan Debt for Veterinarians

 Borrowers qualify if they come from a disadvantaged background and have earned an eligible degree, including a D.V.M.

 Veterinary Student Loan Repayment Programs Offered by State

-There are several state-focused repayment programs offered to veterinary graduates based on resident status, the college or university attended, and the location of their job after graduation.
-The amounts and qualification requirements vary greatly across state-specific programs.
+There are several state-focused repayment programs offered to veterinary graduates based on resident status, the college or university attended, and the location of your job after graduation.

 Public Service Loan Forgiveness (PSLF)

-The federal government offers the Public Service Loan Forgiveness program to eligible students who have made 120 qualifying payments under a qualifying repayment plan.
+The federal government offers Public Service Loan Forgiveness to eligible borrowers who have made 120 qualifying payments under a qualifying repayment plan.